jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 48 Special arrangements for supply of information by employer or PAYE intermediary to Commissioner
 (1) Notwithstanding anything in this Act and the Income Tax Act 2007, with the prior consent of the Commissioner, any requirement under this Act or the Income Tax Act 2007 for the delivery by an employer or a PAYE intermediary of any reconciliation, or return to the Commissioner or an employee may be satisfied by submitting the information required in any manner approved by the Commissioner.
-(2) Any information submitted under subsection (1) may, with the prior consent of the Commissioner, relate to more than one employer or PAYE intermediary.
+(2) Any information submitted under subsection (1) may, with the prior consent of the Commissioner, relate to more than 1 employer or PAYE intermediary.
 (3) For the purposes of this section, the Commissioner may— (a) give consent under this section upon such terms and conditions as the Commissioner thinks fit:
   (b) vary those terms and conditions and revoke any such consent at any time: